-All square footages must be calculated and certified in the Affordable Housing Funding Application (AHFA) or Gap Financing Application (GFA) by the Architect of Record.
+All square footages must be calculated and certified in the Affordable Housing Funding Application (AHFA) or Gap Financing Application (GFA) and the Design and Construction Features Form (DCFF) by the Architect of Record.

 C. Code Compliance

 All developments must conform to the below requirements: